-Papers should not exceed 40 double-spaced pages including references and tables (in font size 12).
+Papers should be submitted using line spacing of 1.5 lines and font size of 12, and should not exceed 35 pages including references, footnotes, tables and appendices (except those intended only for online publication).
 A high contribution-to-length ratio is expected from published articles and therefore papers should not be unnecessarily long, and short articles are welcome.

 Data and material availability

 Submission of papers that include data should be accompanied by the raw data and the empirical methods used for the analysis in the paper (e.g., the code that translates the raw data into the regressions, tables and figures in the paper).
 The goal is to make this information available to the Editor, the Associate Editor, and the referees, when they evaluate the paper.
 The relevant material should be submitted together with the paper on the EES submission system (in separate files).
 If the authors cannot comply with this requirement, they should explain why in the cover letter.

 The data used in papers accepted for publication (with sufficient explanations, files used to analyze it, etc.) should either be posted online or be made available to others upon request.
 If this requirement cannot be fulfilled this has to be mentioned to the editor in the initial submission and it may affect the editorial decision about the paper.
 Instructions given to subjects in experiments should be provided in the manuscript in sufficient detail.
 In case they are long, they may be added as an appendix that will appear only online but not in print.